pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     ...
     ```

-    Other items such as `limits`, `requests` and `replicas`, please modify as needed.
+    You can modify other items such as `limits`, `requests`, and `replicas` as needed.

 4. Install TiDB Operator

-    Install TiDB Operator via the following instruction:
+    Install TiDB Operator using the following command:

     {{< copyable "shell-regular" >}}